Why There Was No Racial Reckoning

 Such units are known for “weak supervision, a high degree of independence, no accountability, [an internal] feedback loop,” and they are “encouraged to be aggressive,” says Walter Katz, a vice president at the criminal-justice philanthropy Arnold Ventures, who has worked in police oversight since the 1990s.
 “They have this mandate to stop street crime, and then the mandate tends to be far broader than the actual problem.”

-The expansion of these units has mirrored the rise of “hot-spot policing,” in which departments analyze which neighborhoods have the most frequent crime and then send resources and man power.
+The expansion of these units has mirrored the rise of “hot-spot policing,” in which departments analze which neighborhoods have the most frequent crime and then send resources and man power.
 But each department chooses its remedy from a long menu of options.
 Hot-spot policing is a principle.
 What matters is the practice.
 Police could deploy officers determined to build trust in these “hot spots.”
 Instead, they tend to dispatch men in tactical gear driving unmarked Dodge Chargers, instructing them to make stops until they’ve got guns and drugs to put out on the table.

 Since Nichols’s death, Memphis has disbanded SCORPION and announced a review of other specialty task forces.
 But these teams—described by police public relations as “elite,” known in the streets as “jump-out boys”—exist in cities across America and in some cases have been in place for decades.
 Many are havens for troubled officers.